Markewycz/sign-up-form/README.md

 - The overall form validity is checked, and if valid, the form data is logged to the console.

 ### Outcome
+- Used JavaScript to handle all validation in real time
 - Tried to maintain clean code
 - Used CSS3 grid and flex for layout
 - Used CSS3 Variables for styling